 "When you cannot rely on a flow of cash from franchise sales, then you've got to be good.
 We know that if we let down on the quality of our cleaning, then our revenues will go down.
 It's that simple.
 From day one, our overriding objective of quality over quantity has worked for us, and we're not about to change that formula by selling franchises and losing our sense of control."

 Although impressive financial figures have prompted recent buyout offers from a large Canadian-based company and an offer by a major American company to take the operation in the direction of a national franchise, there are no plans to accept either of these offers.
 However, a new market for Custom Maids is being considered as the next logical step in its growth.

-2019 marks the forty-first anniversary
+2023 marks the forty-fifth anniversary

 of the founding of Custom Maids.